Uniqueness of the multiplicative cyclotomic trace: Multiplicative Morita theory

 Furthermore, Proposition~\ref{prop:flatprops} implies that $\Spcat^{\sflat}$ is a symmetric monoidal category such that the smash product preserves equivalences.
-Therefore, we conclude from \cite[4.1.3.4, 4.1.3.6]{HA} that we obtain a symmetric monoidal $\i$-category $(\N(\Spcat^{\sflat})[\aW^{-1}])^{\otimes}$ with underlying $\i$-category $\N(\Spcat^{\sflat})[\aW^{-1}]$.
-We now improve the comparison of \cite[3.20, 3.21]{BGT} to a comparison of symmetric monoidal $\i$-categories.
-To do this, we need to develop some machinery for producing lax symmetric monoidal functors of $\i$-categories.
-We rely on the foundational work of \cite{ElmendorfMandell2} on the passage from permutative categories to multicategories.
+Thus we conclude from \cite[Proposition~4.1.3.4 and Example~4.1.3.6]{HA} that we obtain a symmetric monoidal $\i$-category $(\N(\Spcat^{\sflat})[\aW^{-1}])^{\otimes}$ with underlying $\i$-category $\N(\Spcat^{\sflat})[\aW^{-1}]$.
+We now upgrade the comparison of \cite[4.22, 4.23]{BGT} to a comparison of symmetric monoidal $\i$-categories.

-Recall that given a symmetric monoidal category $\aC$, there is an associated multicategory \cite[2.1.1.5]{HA}.
-Associated to any multicategory we can construct a category $\aC^{\otimes}$ \cite[2.1.1.7]{HA} such that the coherent nerve $\N(\aC^{\otimes})$ becomes a symmetric monoidal $\i$-category \cite[2.1.1.21, 2.1.2.21]{HA}.

-\begin{lemma} Let $\aC$ and $\aD$ be symmetric monoidal categories and $f \colon \aC \to \aD$ a lax symmetric monoidal functor.
-Then there is an induced $\i$-operad map